Ayehu/custom-activities/Office365/OfficeAssignUserLincese/README.md

-## DeleteOffice365User - Activity to Assign Exchange Online license to a user in Azure AD for Office365.
+## OfficeDeleteUser - Activity to Assign Exchange Online license to a user in Azure AD for Office365.

 ##### DLL's to reference
 Microsoft.Graph.dll